 An applicant whose request for non-standard testing accommodations was denied or only partially granted, may file an appeal with the Office of Attorney Admissions (OAA) within seven (7) days after receiving their determination letter.
-Applicants cannot appeal a re-application for non-standard testing accommodations or courtesy accommodation request determination.
+Applicants cannot appeal a re-application for non-standard testing accommodations or courtesy request determination.
 Applicants whose request for non-standard testing accommodations was rejected as incomplete or untimely do not have the ability to submit an appeal.

 Please click here for additional information on the appeals process and instructions.

 For applicants who have been previously granted accommodations by the Office of Attorney Admissions (OAA) within the last three years of the bar exam date in which an applicant is submitting their request may be eligible to submit a Re-Application for Non-Standard Accommodations Form ONLY IF the following standards are met:

 If you meet the aforementioned guidelines, please reference OAA’s Re-Application for NST Accommodations – General Instructions to submit a re-application request.